schmartmann/datadog_writing_test/readme.md

 ```
 ### Step 4: Running the Migration

 Running `$ rake db:migrate`runs the migration file to make any additions or alternations to your database’s tables.

 Notice there is now a `schema.rb` file, that describes your tables, and lists the most recent migration's date.

-In our example, our migration file creates a `dogs` table, and our `models/dog.rb` file allows us to access it via the `Dog` object in our Sinatra app.
+In our example, our migration file creates a `dogs` table, and our `models/dog.rb` file allows us to access it via the `Dog` object.

-If you want your database pre-populated, add that data to `db/seeds.rb`, and run `$ rake db:seed` to seed your database.
+To pre-populate your database, add that data to `db/seeds.rb`, and run `$ rake db:seed` to seed your it.

 At this point, you should be able to access your database in `server.rb`, like so: